 Staying in a campground with showers is a nice luxury when you’re out on the road a roughing it.
 But, packing a bath towel from home is bulky.
 Since we have a limited amount of space on the motorcycle, we need a way to pack a good towel without compromising that space.
 So, a camping towel is the best solution.

-Camping towels are small micro fiber towels that are super absorbent.
-Consider it like a chamois for your body; you dry off a section, then wring the excess water out.
+Camping towels are small microfiber towels that are super absorbent.
+Consider it as a chamois for your body; you dry off a section, then wring the excess water out.
 That’s how a camping towel works.
 They don’t cost a whole lot and come in several sizes.
 Also, a good outdoor towel will include a clip so you can clip it to your tent and let it air dry.

-I recommend the Wise Owl Outfitters Camping Towel.
+I recommend the Wise Owl Outfitters Camping Towel when it comes to camping gear towels.
 This towel comes with everything we are looking for.
 It is large, so it will double as a beach towel, which is one of the reasons I prefer this towel over others.
 It has a clip that allows you to hang it out to dry.
-It is made of a quick drying micro fiber, and, it’s soft and absorbent, which is exactly what you’re looking for in a camping towel.
+It is made of a quick-drying microfiber, and, it’s soft and absorbent, which is exactly what you’re looking for in a motorcycle camping towel.

 Unless you want to feel your way around the woods at after dark, you’re going to need a light source.
-I’m a firm believer in head lamps.
-They are very popular among outdoorsy people such as backpacker, hikers and campers and there a plenty to choose from.
-So, here are a few features to look for when selecting a head lamp.
+I’m a firm believer in headlamps.
+They are very popular among outdoorsy people such as backpackers, hikers and campers and there are plenty to choose from.
+So, here are a few features to look for when selecting a headlamp.